 Q: What causes Parkinson's disease?

-It is likely that Parkinson's disease is caused by a combination of factors, including genetics and environmental "triggers."
+We believe that Parkinson's disease is caused by a combination of factors, including genetics and environmental "triggers."
 While scientists have discovered specific genes and elements responsible for some types of Parkinson's, the cause of most cases remains unclear.

 Q: Who is at risk for Parkinson's?